kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_settings.md

 ### GPS settings
 - **Samples**: The number of GPS samples to use when determining the altitude.
 A higher number will give a more accurate reading, but will take longer to calculate.
 - **NMEA elevation correction**: The elevation provided by the GPS needs to be corrected to match the actual elevation.
 If this setting is enabled, it will use the correction factor provided by the GPS.
-If it is disabled, it will use the correction factor provided by Trail Sense, which may be more accurate.
+If it is disabled, it will use the correction factor provided by Ocean Sense, which may be more accurate.

 ### Barometer / manual settings
 - **Elevation override**: If you are using the barometer or manual source, you can set the elevation manually.
 This is useful if you know the elevation of your location.
 If using the barometer source, this setting is used to calibrate the barometer and will change as you move.